What is CFA? Full Form & Course Details

 Please note: The CFA Institute may request proof of education (copy of diploma, mark sheet, any other relevant documents) and/or work experience (letter of employment, salary slips, any other relevant documents) to be submitted at any point of your learning duration.

-CFA is a globally recognised qualification offered by the CFA Institute based out of the USA.
+CFA is a globally recognized qualification offered by the CFA Institute based out of the USA.
 Thus, its exam pattern is quite different from the examinations offered by the Indian board.

 - CFA includes three levels of exams (Level 1, 2 & 3)